 TECHNICAL TEXTILES MARKET:: Over the years, technology has helped in the growth of industries across various sectors and further continuous developments are happening through research and innovation.
 In the field of textiles, technical textiles have brought about the change where unconventional textile products are being used to enhance the efficiency and sustainability of conventional products.
 Technical textiles is a large and established industry globally and is poised to grow significantly in India as well.
 Given below are further insights on the current global and domestic market scenario of technical textiles, growth enablers for the domestic industry, challenges present and the way ahead for the industry.

-Increasing demand of technical textiles leading to emergence of new production and consumption bases globally
+Increasing demand of technical textiles leading to the emergence of new production and consumption bases globally

-Currently, majority of the increasing demand of high end technical textile products is being fulfilled by United States.
+Currently, the majority of the increasing demand of high-end technical textile products is being fulfilled by the United States.
 Major export markets for U.S. companies are Vietnam, India, Taiwan and Brazil.
 Korea and Taiwan are also emerging as a strong competitor to US, with their focus on innovation.

-India growing as a consumption as well as a production base for technical textiles
+India growing as consumption as well as a production base for technical textiles